CentreSecuriteIA/textbook/docs/Chapters/02 - Risks Landscape/1-Risk-Decomposition.md

 **What are catastrophic risks?** Catastrophic risks (or global catastrophic risks) are threats that could bring about severe damage to humanity on a global scale.
 They are characterized by their potential to affect a significant portion of the world's population, with the rough threshold often considered to be risks that threaten the survival of at least 10% of the global population ([source](https://www.risksciences.ucla.edu/news-events/2018/1/2/proceedings-of-the-first-international-colloquium-on-catastrophic-and-existential-risk)).
 These risks are significant not only because of the immediate harm they might cause but also due to their possible long-term repercussions.

 **Trans-Generational AI Risk**.
 These are risks that might affect future generations.
-These risks involve scenarios where the actions of AI systems today have long-term consequences that will impact people far into the future. ([source](https://arxiv.org/abs/2211.03157)) Examples include things like environmental destruction, where AI systems that exploit natural resources unsustainably, leading to long-term ecological damage.
+These risks involve scenarios where the actions of AI systems today have long-term consequences that will impact people far into the future. ([source](https://arxiv.org/abs/2211.03157)) Examples include things like environmental destruction, where AI systems that exploit natural resources unsustainably bring about long-term ecological damage.
 It could also entail genetic manipulation, where AI technologies alter human genetics in ways that could have unknown and potentially harmful effects on future generations.

 **What are examples of catastrophic risks? **There have been many instances in history of global catastrophic risks being caused by natural causes.
 One example is the Black Death, which may have resulted in the deaths of a third of Europe's population, corresponding to 10% of the global population at the time.